background 8

 • EO tools as standard.

-Strapi is a really good tool.
-It is used by Toyota, Walmart and IBM, among others.
+Strapi is a really good tool and is used by Toyota, Walmart, and IBM, among others.
 Unfortunately, although it is open source, you will only get access to some of the functionality after purchasing a subscription.
 You can check current prices on the official Strapi site.

 2. Sanity